 - 2 core meters of flex

-The first thing you need to do is to make a frame for your lamp.
+The first thing you need to do is to make a frame for your lamp idea.
 Decide on how big you wish your lamp to be.
 It could be a smaller lamp or something bigger.
 This also depends on the materials that you have especially the ones you will use for the frame.
 You can either go with the same length or shorten them.
 For this basic lamp you can go with the A4 size.
 Just make sure that the lamp is taller and not wider because it will make the lamp look disproportional.
 Cut two sticks for the frame and another stick that will fit the width of the lamp.
 Create a rectangle with your sticks by gluing the longer sticks to the shorter sticks or gluing the height sticks to the width sticks

 Now that you’re done with that, it’s time to decide what design you should go for in that side of the lamp.
 You can go with abstract designs or stripes which are easier for starters you can even be creative on this one and make your own patter provided you have an idea how to construct them using the sticks that you have.
 Make sure that you can glue the sticks together and that they don’t fall off when you hold the frame alone.

-You can repeat the design on one side and make another for the rest of the sides, or you can duplicate the design and make it uniform on all sides of the lamp.
+You can repeat the design on one side and make another for the rest of the sides, or you can duplicate the idea and make it uniform on all sides of the lamp.
 It all depends on you and what design you might be aiming for.
 Just be sure that all ends are glued and that the sticks don’t fall out the moment you hold the frame in standing position.

 When you’re done with that it’s time to place the skin of the lamp.
 Place the crafting paper below the frame; make sure that the frame is glued to the frame.
 Wait until the glue dries completely and when everything is set, carefully cut the edges of the paper to fit the frame.
 When you’re done with one side, it’s time to do the remaining sides.